RiskWatch

 Summary

 RiskWatch ships a compliance assessment platform built around pre-mapped control libraries for 40+ regulatory frameworks including NERC CIP-002 through CIP-015 INSM, CIP-014 R4/R5 physical security, EPA Risk Management Program (40 CFR Part 68), EPA AWIA Risk + Resilience Assessment, TSA SD-2021-02 Series F pipeline cybersecurity, NIST 800-53 r5, NIST 800-82 r3 alignment for OT/ICS, NIST 800-171, CMMC 2.0, ISO 27001:2022, IEC 62443-aligned controls, SOC 2, PCI DSS v4, HIPAA, and physical security against ASIS and CIP-014.
 The platform runs on a survey-based assessment engine, an evidence vault with versioning, and a cross-mapping engine that auto-detects shared controls across NERC CIP, NIST, ISO, and IEC 62443.
 Utility customers include investor-owned utilities, electric cooperatives, and water authorities.
 The product has been in the field since 1993 with federal customers (DoD, VA, DOJ, NSA per public press).
-Pricing is partial on the public site, but the single-tenant architecture and customer-owned data residency mean utility buyers retain full control of BES cyber-system, CEII, and AWIA data.
+Pricing is quote-only, and the single-tenant architecture and customer-owned data residency mean utility buyers retain full control of BES cyber-system, CEII, and AWIA data.

 Strengths